 Requisite: RUSS 101 or equivalent.
 Limited to 15 students per section.
 Spring semester.
-Five College Lecturer Dengub.2016-17: Not offered
+Five College Lecturer Dengub.2017-18: Offered in Spring 2018

 This course stresses vocabulary building and continued development of speaking and listening skills.
 Active command of Russian grammar is steadily increased.
 Readings from authentic materials in fiction, non-fiction and poetry.
 Brief composition assignments.
 Five meetings per week, including a conversation hour and a drill session.

 Requisite: RUSS 102 or the equivalent.
 This will ordinarily be the appropriate course placement for students with 2 to 3 years of high school Russian.
 Limited to 15 students.
 Fall semester.
-Professor Ciepiela.2016-17: Offered in Fall 2016
+Professor Ciepiela.2017-18: Offered in Fall 2017